google/gvisor/pkg/sentry/seccheck/README.md

 Trace session "Default" created.
 ```

-In the terminal that you are running the monitoring process, you'll start seeing
+In the terminal where you are running the monitoring process, you'll start seeing
 messages like this:

 ```